dotnet/docs/docs/csharp/language-reference/operators/patterns.md

 ## Constant pattern

-Beginning with C# 7.0, you use a *constant pattern* to test if an expression result equals a specified constant, as the following example shows:
+You use a *constant pattern* to test if an expression result equals a specified constant, as the following example shows:

 :::code language="csharp" source="snippets/patterns/ConstantPattern.cs" id="BasicExample":::